 Source: Python programming language

-Table 1 displayed the explain variance score, r-square, mean absolute error, median absolute error, and root mean squared error for the supervised machine learning regression techniques.
+Table 1 displays the explained variance score, R-squared, mean absolute error, median absolute error, and root mean squared error for the supervised machine learning regression techniques.
 The Bayesian ridge and Lasso regression algorithms have lower mean and median absolute error levels, whereas Random Forest and Decision Tree algorithms come in second and third.
-Table 1 showed that the Bayesian ridge algorithm has the lowest mean squared error value when compared to other algorithms.
+Table 1 shows that the Bayesian ridge algorithm has the lowest mean squared error value when compared to other algorithms.
 Further, the mean squared error was also found to be less for Lasso regression.
-The score for variation explained (R-square) by Bayesian ridge was found to be high followed by Lasso regression, Random forest.
-The decision tree algorithm gave the least score for variation explained (R-square) among the other algorithms.
+The score for variation explained (R-square) by Bayesian ridge was found to be high, followed by Lasso regression and Random forest.
+The decision tree algorithm gave the least score for variation explained (R-squared) among the other algorithms.

 DISCUSSIONS AND CONCLUSION